AdrianaCaetano/CS433-OperatingSystems/Prog5/Readme.md

-# CS433 Programming Assignment 5

-## Analysis of Page Replacement Algorithms
+# Analysis of Page Replacement Algorithms

 For this assignment, you are to write a program to analyze different memory page replacement algorithms, assuming a single running process and a fixed size physical memory.